mathwords/mathwords.github.io/mdfiles/00-errata.md

    The solution to **Exercise 3**  is a partial solution to **Exercise 1**.

 3. **I.3** p.21 The phrasing of **Exercise 2** seems a bit unusual.
 Is it meant to convey the following?
-   Prove Proposition 3.8 and show that the ~~given inclusions are, in general, proper.~~ <u>propositions remain valid even when the inclusions are assumed to be proper inclusions.</u>
+   Prove Proposition 3.8 and show that the ~~given inclusions are, in general, proper.~~ <u>propositions remain valid even when the inclusions are assumed to be proper.</u>